-During fiscal year 2009, the Company entered into an agreement under which it has a commitment to purchase a minimum of \$401,000 in computer software over a three year period.
-As of December 31, 2011 and January 1, 2011, respectively, the Company had obligations of \$21,000 and \$156,000 remaining under this commitment.
+During 2012, the Company satisfied its remaining obligation of \$21,000 under a software purchase commitment entered into during fiscal year 2009.
+During fiscal year 2012, the Company renewed the agreement and has a commitment to purchase a minimum of \$285,000 in computer software over a three year period ending in the first quarter of fiscal year 2015.
+As of December 29, 2012, the Company has an obligation of \$214,000 remaining under this commitment.

-During fiscal year 2010, the Company entered into an agreement to purchase telecommunications equipment in the amount of \$99,000.
-As of December 31, 2011 and January 1, 2011, respectively, the Company had obligations of \$64,000 and \$99,000 remaining under this commitment.
+During fiscal year 2010, the Company entered into an agreement to purchase telecommunications equipment in the amount of \$99,000 over a three year period.
+As of December 29, 2012, the Company had an obligation of \$33,000 remaining under this commitment.

-14. EMPLOYEE BENEFIT PLAN
+10. EMPLOYEE BENEFIT PLAN

 The Company offers defined contribution plans to eligible employees.
 Such employees may contribute a percentage of their annual compensation in accordance with the plans guidelines.
 The plans provide for Company contributions that are subject to maximum limitations as defined by the plans.
-Company contributions to its defined contribution plans totaled \$1,090,000 and \$760,000 in the years ended December 31, 2011 and January 1, 2011, respectively.
+Company contributions to its defined contribution plans totaled \$955,000 and \$1,090,000 in the years ended December 29, 2012 and December 31, 2011, respectively.

-15. SUBSEQUENT EVENTS
+11. SUBSEQUENT EVENTS